lagadic/visp_cao_editor/blenderAddons/vispCAOExport/README.md

 * If `Type == "3D Cylinders"`:
     * Switch to `Edit Mode` to fill in three details, two axis of revolution points and the radius.
-    * To get axis of revolution coordinate from the model:
+    * To get axis of revolution coordinates from the model:
         * Either choose the vertex from the model and click on `Update` or;
-        * Choose three points on the circumference of one face of the cylinder and click on `Update`.
+        * Choose three points on the circumference of one circle that corresponds to one face of the cylinder and click on `Update`.
 The axis of revolution of this face and the radius will be calculated and filled in the respective fields.
         [3D Cylinder Demo GIF 1](https://user-images.githubusercontent.com/11690674/27380499-0d018996-5688-11e7-96f7-60947528495d.gif)
     * To get radius of a face:
         * Choose two diametrically opposite points on the circumference and click on `Update`.